JavaMuller/hive-test-harness/README.md

 ## Getting Started

-Essentially the application will execute any `*.sql` file in the `src/main/resources/sql/tables` directory and then exectute any query in `src/main/resources/sql/queries` and output the results to a `*.csv` file.
+Essentially the application will execute any `*.sql` file in the `src/main/resources/sql/tables` directory and then execute any query in `src/main/resources/sql/queries` and output the results to a `*.csv` file.
 This behavior can be refined by altering the `application.properties` file or the command line arguments as described below:

 The entry point is `Application.java`.
 Once Spring has fully started, the `run(String... args)` method of `RunTest.java` is called.